 When you post a story and it features a friend, company, or brand mention them.
 When you mention someone it allows the other people to add content they’ve been tagged into their own Story.
 This not only helps boost your engagement, but builds your reach because it allows the followers who follow the individual or brand you have tagged to realize your articles as well.

 Implementing any one of the suggestions above can allow you to get more involvement — enjoys, comments, and follows, to your main Instagram account.
 Using a composite of multiple tips may help speed the speed at which your participation and overall expansion occurs.
 When you try new things and get creative, keep an eye on your Instagram metrics to gauge how it impacts your engagement.
 Once you find something that works, stay with it till you find it no longer works.
-By using trial and error — and over time you’ll find what works the very best for you.
+By using A/B Testing, over time you’ll find what works the very best for you.